-Students will be able to use the correct past tense form of irregular verbs.
+Students will be able to form and use the past tense of frequently occuring irregular verbs.

 - Ask the students if they have ever felt bored at school, at home, or maybe in the summer or on vacation.
 Direct students to give a thumbs up or thumbs down to communicate their answers.

 - Share that sometimes when things seem easy or boring, it is time to shake it up.
 Today’s lesson about irregular verbs will shake things up.